codinsonn/codinsonn.dev/packages/@aetherspace/core/README.md

 These are opinionated choices, but best-in-class ones that I'm convinced are here to stay.

-Note that all other tool decisions are completely up to you and can be installed in any workspace manually or, if available in the [premium version](/LICENSE.md), merged through handy plugin branches.
-That means you can bring your own preferred state management, testing, database, and other choices and still benefit from the universal setup.
+Note that all other tool decisions are completely up to you and can be installed in any workspace manually or, if available in the [licensed starterkit](/LICENSE.md), merged through handy plugin branches.
+That means you can bring your own preferred state management, testing methods, database, and other tools of choice and still benefit from Aetherspace's universal setup.

 <p style={{ padding: "12px" }} />